ajitagupta/packet-sniffer/README.md

 # Sniffing in Python - Tutorial
 Coming from a security background (I did a Master's in Computer and Network Security) here is a glimpse of what we used to do in our labs all the time: packet sniffing or wiretapping.
 Packets contain data that is exchanged between devices connected to the internet.
-Packet sniffing gives us a feeling of what kind of data is arriving at our end and how we can control, analyze, and work on it better.
+Packet sniffing gives us a feeling of what kind of data is arriving at our end and how we can detect potential security threats and suspicious activities better.

 Building a packet sniffer is an opportunity to practice my networking and programming skills.
 A simple packet sniffer in Python needs a socket (a socket to a computer is like a door to a house, an opening) module.
 After configuring the socket module to capture packets from the network, we write a Python script to extract those captured packets.
 So, let's get started!